Electrotaxis: Bacteria

 In a sufficiently strong electric field, small cells may move as uniformly charged particles or dipoles.
 Other research reports suggest that bacteria cells might perceive local electric fields via chemotaxis.
 This is done by sensing redox molecules that have formed a gradient relative to the poised electrical surface in the local environment.

-Mammalian Cells
+Mammalian cells

 The method of detection of a field in mammalian cells is under active investigation and might involve several mechanisms.
 For now, it is thought that redistribution of membrane-bound sensors dragged by Coulombic forces and electro-osmosis at the membrane would cause the cell to polarize, then migrate.
+Mathematical modeling suggests that a 6-10% change in sensor concentration across the cell is detectable.
+Experiments that repeatedly changed orientation of a field applied to several cell lines suggest that sensor polarization occurs on a relatively rapid timescale, perhaps several seconds, compared to the cell migration response, which is observed after 5–10 minutes.
+This allows cells to time-average changes in the direction of the electric field before migrating.